vaishnav-idk/Cricket_Tournament_Registration_Webapp/README.md

 WITH CHECK (true);

--- Allow only admins to update or delete player records CREATE POLICY "Admins can update player status"
+-- Allow only admins to update or delete player records CREATE POLICY "Admins can update players"
 ON public.players
 FOR UPDATE
 USING (